 Unlike its more one-dimensional forebears, this new five-door supermini (also available in three-door form) offers appealing style and tangible quality as well as typical Kia brand value – or so its maker claims.
 We’ll be explaining just how much substance there is behind those claims over soon enough.

 Kia can already claim a real coup for the Rio.
 Fitted with a 1.1-litre, three-cylinder engine, the 74bhp entry-level turbodiesel Rio is among the most economical combustion-engined series production cars in the world, with 88.3mpg on the combined cycle – again, so they say.

-The rest of the engine range is made up of less headline-grabbing powerplants, ranging upwards from an entry-level 1.25-litre, 84bhp petrol, through to a 1.4-litre, 107bhp petrol, to include a 1.4-litre, 89bhp CRDI turbodiesel.
+The rest of the engine range is made up of less headline-grabbing powerplants, ranging upwards from an entry-level 1.25-litre, 84bhp petrol, through to the Kia Rio 1.4-litre, 107bhp petrol, and including a 1.4-litre, 89bhp CRDI turbodiesel.